Notion of Motion by Angelo Carbone

 Key features

-• Spectator names any card freely—no force or memory work required.
+• Allows any named card to rise with no force or memory work

-• Versatile for stage, parlour, or banquet settings.
+• Versatile for stage, parlour, or close-up performances

 Pros